-In 2015, the NH Food Alliance published the Farm, Fish, and Food Enterprise Viability Initiative (Viability Initiative), which acts as a guide for our collective work.
-The Viability Initiative outlines challenges and opportunities for farmers, fishermen, and food entrepreneurs, while also describing how the NH Food Alliance collaborates within a network structure to support food enterprises and promote a growing, healthy food system.
+The NH Food Alliance collaborates within a network structure to support food enterprises and promote a growing, healthy food system.
 When we strengthen food enterprises—the entrepreneurial backbone of the food system—everyone wins.

-With the support of a USDA specialty crop block grant, five food hubs are working to build a statewide network to improve the local food economy through increased sales, aggregation, and distribution of locally grown farm products.
+The NH Food Hub Network is a statewide network of food hubs working to improve the local food economy through increased sales, aggregation, and distribution of locally grown farm products.
+Launched in 2020 in partnership with the Kearsarge Food Hub, the network is currently housed within the NH Food Alliance.
 Want to learn more or get involved?
-Contact Jessica Gorhan and visit our Market Development Action Team page.
+Contact Katelyn Porter and visit the NH Food Hub Network page.

 Farm, Fish, and Food Enterprise Viability in New Hampshire: An initiative of the New Hampshire Food Alliance was created to provide a common focus and agenda for the collaborative work of the NH Food Alliance.
 The common thread emerging from this work: thriving local businesses are at the heart of our food system and can create cascading benefits for us all.
 The Viability Initiative outlines challenges and opportunities for farmers, fishermen, and food entrepreneurs, and describes how the NH Food Alliance will collaborate within a network structure to support food enterprises and promote a growing, healthy food system that benefits all residents in New Hampshire.

 A report in the business model, MOU, and supply chains for the active food hubs in NH.